nachatz/CofData/README.md

 # CofData

 All data relating to COF adsorption tasks.
-Data collected is with regards to the CURATED-COFS Github and Materials Cloud datasets from June 2021 - see citation below.
+Data collected is with regards to the CURATED-COFS Github and Materials Cloud datasets from June 2021 using AiiDa - see citation below.

+## AiiDA
+AiiDA is used to import and query the COF dataset - https://www.aiida.net/.
+See primer to learn how to setup the dataset

 ## Citations